 Whether it is Moses connecting creation week with a normal week in the fourth commandment; or Isaiah affirming God created man at the same time He created the heavens and the earth; or Jesus explaining the global destruction of the Flood in light of His second coming; or Luke tracing the history of the world through a single genealogy; or Paul relating the work of Adam to the work of Christ; or Peter showing the relationship between the creation, global flood, and judgment to come, there is only one historical sequence that consistently fits: 6-day creation.

-5. Essential Doctrines are Related to History
+5. Essential Doctrines are Embedded in History

 Last year, I had lunch with a friend who takes a more liberal view of the Bible.
 As he heard what was in the film, he said, “if there really was a global flood, that changes everything.”
 This is similar to the line of thinking we see in Acts: if a man really rose from the dead, that changes everything.